Saturday, September 3, 2011

 Treatment

 There is no specific treatment for dengue fever.
-You will need fluids if there are signs of
+You will need fluids if there are signs of dehydration.
+Acetaminophen (Tylenol) is used to treat a high fever.
+Avoid taking aspirin.

 Expectations (prognosis)